onqtam/headjack/src/implementation/tokenomics.md

 The limits of paying for blockspace - alternative forms of value accrual for tokens where the inelasticity of blockspace is a deal breaker

+blockspace revenue is insufficient - forms of staking and ownership of the network are necessary to drive value to the token